 Dianella SC ESC is committed to literacy and numeracy development and our 2023 focus will be to:

-At Dianella SC ESC students engage in lessons using the STEM approach which guide students through the inquiry process, as they engage in critical thinking and deep discussion about their learning.
-The approach involves different curriculum areas i.e., Science, Technology, Engineering and Maths, which creates a dynamic learning experience.
+At Dianella SC ESC, students engage in lessons using the STEM approach which guide students through the inquiry process, as they engage in critical thinking and deep discussion about their learning.
+The approach involves different curriculum areas i.e. Science, Technology, Engineering and Maths, which creates a dynamic learning experience.

 Our Physical Education Programs supports our diverse range of students.
 We have a specialist PE teacher that has time with every class through the week.
 They cover a wide range of sports which sometimes includes offsite activities such as surfing and golf.
 The specialist PE teacher will also organise annual athletics and swimming carnivals.
 We also have a school wide sports session on Thursday mornings that include a variety of options for students to participate in i.e., Zumba, soccer, walking group and basketball.

-The Dianella SC ESC Bushranger Cadets are part of Cadets WA.
-At Dianella SC ESC all the students have been enrolled as Bushranger Cadets.
-Our Cadet Program has enabled our students to help protect the biodiversity by caring for the fauna and flora in our area.
+Our Cadet Program has enabled our students to help protect the biodiversity in our local area by caring for the native fauna and flora.
 They are involved in recycling programs that help to reduce the amount of waste going into landfill.
-We also do composting and have a worm farm.
-The Bushranger Cadet program started in 2011 and our numbers continue to increase.
-Our Bushranger Cadets are fully involved with the Waterwise and Wastewise projects.
+We are actively involved in the Containers for Change program, reinvesting funds into Bush Ranger projects.

 All students at Dianella SC ESC participate in a Protective Behaviours Program.
 Protective Behaviours is a personal safety program that teaches children skills and strategies to identify, respond to, and seek assistance in a range of unsafe situations.
 Protective Behaviours is part of the Western Australian Curriculum.